By Nitin Thapar

 The Option of a stock gives the right to buy or sell the stock at a specific price and date to the holder.
-Hence its all about the underlying asset or stocks when it comes to Stock Options.
+Hence its all about the underlying asset or stocks when it comes to Stock in Options Trading.

 Since I have repeated multiple times regarding the expiration of Options I am sure by now you already know that Stock Options have an expiration date.
 The expiration date is also the last date on which the Options holder can exercise the right to buy or sell the Options that are in holding.
-The expiration of Options can vary from week to months to years depending upon the market and the regulations.
+In Options Trading the expiration of Options can vary from week to months to years depending upon the market and the regulations.

 There are two major types of Options that are practised in most of the markets.
 The American Options which can be exercised anytime before its expiration date and the European Options which can only be exercised on the day of its expiration.

 What is Moneyness (ITM, OTM & ATM) in Options Trading?

 It is very important to understand the Option Moneyness before you start trading in Stock Options.
 Lot of strategies are played around the Moneyness of an Option.
 It basically defines the relationship between the strike price of an Option and the current price of the underlying Stocks.

 When is an Option in-the-money?

 Call Option – when the underlying stock price is higher than the strike price

 Put Option – when the underlying stock price is lower than the strike price